 This categorization and internal aggregation can be based on different factors.
 You might just list all of your blogs that teach about how to use WordPress.

 So there are hundreds of ways to go about this and create more content variation on your blog.

 Advice & Tips Aggregated From Experts

 Image Source: Forbes

-You can create blog posts sharing the expert advice on particular topics in your niche.
+You can create blog posts sharing expert advice on particular topics in your niche.

-An aggregated post filled with advice, tips and strategies suggested only from experts and professionals in a particular niche in abundance is priceless information for the readers.
+An aggregated post filled with advice, tips, and strategies suggested only by experts and professionals in a particular niche in abundance is priceless information for the readers.

 Such posts require long-time research and a lot of work but come as high-quality and extremely valuable content on the internet.

-If you are doing the interviews on Youtube or publish interviews from your niches, you can get the quotes from those interviews as well.
+If you are doing the interviews on YouTube or publishing interviews from your niches, you can get quotes from those interviews as well.